guillaumevincent/guillaumevincent.com/_posts/2019-01-15-test-in-javascript.md

 ---
 layout: post
-title: Testing JavaScript
+title: Test in JavaScript
 author: gvincent
 lang: en
 tags: testing test javascript jest typescript
 ---

-Testing JavaScript application is not as difficult as it sounds.
+Test a JavaScript application is not as difficult as it sounds.
 I propose in this blog post to see what kind of tests you can easily do in JavaScript.
 I will speak about the static analysis tests and unit tests.
 I will use Jest and Typescript to show you how you can increase your number of tests in your JavaScript application.

 ## Different type of testing

 ### End to End

 End to end tests are test run by a software program simulating click and human behaviour to see if the behaviour of you application is correct.
 Writing those kind of test is time consuming.